axewizardbgg/guards-cairn-1e-adventure/README.md

 One of the things they should investigate before the night is over is a particularly violent fight in a tavern.
 The players will hear the sound of angry shouting, breaking glass, wood splintering, and the ring of steel.
 When they arrive on the scene you can read the following aloud:

 _As you arrive at the scene of chaos, you quickly survey the surroundings and take in the situation.
-The first thing you notice immediately is two men hacking at each other with cutlasses, and one man is bleeding from a wound on his arm, staining his white shirt with a growing blotch of crimson.
+The first thing you notice immediately is two men hacking at each other with cutlasses, and one man is bleeding from a wound on his arm, staining his shirt with a growing blotch of crimson.
 The gathered crowd has given the combatants a wide berth, and the Tavern Keeper is shouting for them to stop as one combatant throws a wooden stool at the other.
 The Tavern Keeper sees you and implores you to intercede._

 The players should try to break up the fight to prevent any more bloodshed or property damage, but may have to defend themselves depending on how the scenario develops.
  - Neither combatant will drop their weapon while the other still holds theirs.